DannyDainton/All-Things-Postman/README.md

 All requests in the examples will be made to the Restful-Booker API - You can find the available endpoints [here](https://restful-booker.herokuapp.com/apidoc/index.html).

 ### **Current Postman version being used:** _6.3.0 Windows x64_ - [Release Notes](https://www.getpostman.com/apps#changelog)

+- I'm currently using version 7 on the MacOS but the images and gifs were created with the version and OS listed above so I won't change this until I fully update the repo.

 ### 01 `GET` /ping